HORRYZONE/BaristaPro/README.md

 ### i.
 Our Mobile App Detail

-#### 1. title : BaristaPro
+#### 1. title : BaristaPro :
    – The Gateway to Professional Coffee Training
 #### 2. background of the problem :
    - Finding reasonably priced, easily accessible, and excellent training programs to advance their talents is frequently a challenge for coffee lovers and aspiring baristas.
 Traditional training programs can be costly, location-specific, and have a narrow focus, which puts a barrier between professionals who are willing to share their knowledge and learners.
 Professional coffee trainers and baristas, meanwhile, do not have a specific platform to advertise their services, engage with students, and demonstrate their abilities.
-#### 3. purpose or objective,
+#### 3. purpose or objective :
+##### By developing an approachable, user-friendly platform that links aspiring baristas with coffee specialists, BaristaPro hopes to democratize professional coffee instruction.
+The app seeks to offer:

+   - Users can learn barista techniques at their own pace with the help of extensive training modules.
+   - A marketplace offering well chosen barista resources and gear.
+   - networking possibilities in the coffee sector.
+   - a route for students to obtain certificates and employment prospects.
 #### 4. target user,
 #### 5. preferred platform,
 #### 6. features and functionalities.